Mottled mannikin

-Hunstein's mannikin or mottled munia (Lonchura hunsteini) is a species of estrildid finch breeding in New Ireland and New Hannover.
+Mottled mannikin or mottled munia (Lonchura hunsteini) is a species of estrildid finch breeding in New Ireland.
 This species is also introduced to Pohnpei.
 It has an estimated global extent of occurrence of 20,000 to 50,000 km2.
 It is found in subtropical/ tropical (lowland) dry grassland habitat.
-The status of the species is evaluated as Least Concern.
+The New Hanover mannikin has sometimes been treated as a subspecies of mottled mannikin with the name Hunstein's mannikin for the combined taxa.
+The status of mottled mannikin (with New Hanover mannikin included) is evaluated as Least Concern.
 The males are similarly colored to the extinct Hawaiian ʻUla ʻAi Hāwane, a Hawaiian honeycreeper.